Establishment of WSU Internal Audit

 In the fall of 2007, long-time Vice President for Administration and Finance Roger Lowe announced his impending retirement.
 From the time Mr. Williams was first hired, the Director of Internal Audit had an administrative reporting line to Mr. Lowe.
 Though no concerns had been expressed about Internal Audit’s independence or objectivity, then-President Donald Beggs changed Internal Audit's administrative reporting line to Vice President and General Counsel Ted Ayres to further enhance the reality and perception of independence and objectivity (while retaining Internal Audit’s direct reporting line to the President).
 The Internal Audit to General Counsel administrative reporting line took effect November 1, 2007 and was unique among the state universities in Kansas.
 When Mr. Ayres retired June 30, 2015, the separate administrative reporting line was discontinued.

 Quality Assurance Review

 WSU Internal Audit completed its first Quality Assurance Review self-assessment in February 2013.
 A Quality Assurance Review can be likened to accreditation for an academic program or college.
 Betsy Bowers, Associate Vice President for Internal Auditing and Management Consulting at the University of West Florida and Mark Eisenman, Internal Audit Manager at Boise State University, reviewed and validated our self-assessment report and related materials.
 Ms. Bowers and Mr. Eisenman found that WSU Internal Audit conforms to the International Standards for the Professional Practice of Internal Auditing promulgated by the Institute of Internal Auditors (IIA) and, accordingly, conferred the IIA’s top rating.
-As of this writing, WSU is the only institution among the six state universities in Kansas to undergo and complete a Quality Assurance Review.
+WSU is the only institution among the state universities in Kansas to undergo and complete a Quality Assurance Review.

 Wichita State University